Harold Cottam: Aftermath and inquiries

-By either Tuesday or Wednesday evening (the testimony of Bride and Cottam differs on this point), Harold Bride, Titanics junior wireless operator, had come to assist Cottam, in spite of serious foot injuries he had incurred in the disaster.
+On Tuesday evening, Harold Bride, Titanics surviving wireless operator, was asked relieve and assist Cottam, in spite of serious foot injuries he had incurred in the disaster.
+By then, Cottam had not slept from the morning of 14 April and once fell asleep at the key.
 Cottam and Bride worked together, relaying official messages about the disaster and survivors to ships in the area, as well as messages to and from relatives of Titanic passengers.
 On Rostron's order, they ignored inquiries from journalists.
 Afterward, both Cottam and Bride stated that the volume of official and passenger messages was so great that they would not have had time to respond to media requests anyway.